 Many companies in different industries experience challenges with their traceability.
 It is estimated that businesses operating in the food and pharmaceutical industries lose approximately $30-75 billion per year due to fraud, counterfeiting, the gray market, and stolen products.
 Supply chains are becoming more and more global, and consumers and manufacturers want more transparency regarding the products they are buying.

 Blockchain is a potential solution to this issue, as the characteristics of the technology match traceability functional requirements:

 - Tokens: Each traced product can be given a unique identifier on the blockchain.

-- On/off chain data storage: Any type of data can be stored on the blockchain.
+- On/off-chain data storage: Any type of data can be stored on the blockchain.
 It’s also possible to store some information off-chain, meaning the blockchain will only contain a reference to the data off-chain.
-The hashing algorithm also ensures consistency of the data stored off-chain.
+The hashing algorithm also ensures the consistency of the data stored off-chain.